sliverofthesun/partsofspeech/README.md

-# partsofspeech
+# Parts of Speech tagging
-Parts of Speech tagging using NLP for the Croatian Language
+Created a RNN model to tag parts of speech using the croatian dataset hrWaC.